fachat/cbm_ultipet/README.md

 ### Keyboard shift lock and reset

-When the shift-lock key in the replacement keyboard is defined on a specific position in the keyboard matrix, the key works like a shift-lock key.
+When the shift-lock key in the replacement keyboard is defined on a specific position in the keyboard matrix (as is in the keyboard designed by Steve Gray), the key works like a shift-lock key.

 In addition, pressing the shift-lock key longer (a few seconds), resets the machine (as long as the keyboard scanning still works).